DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Bank-Statement-Reconciliation/Modern-bank-reconciliation.md

 - Enable feature **Modern bank reconciliation**
 - Set **Enable modern bank reconciliation extensions** to _Yes_ in **Financial utilities parameters**.
 - Assign **Customer payment journal** and **Vendor payment journal** on the company **Bank accounts** if actions 'Generate vendor payments', 'Generate customer payments' or 'Settle customer invoice' will be used
-- ** Migrate Action **Mark new transactions** Reconciliation matching rules to the applicable replacements.
+- ** Export data entity 'Reconciliation matching rules' (backup).
+Migrate Action **Mark new transactions** Reconciliation matching rules to the applicable replacements.
 Ensure there are no Action **Mark new transactions** left before running the next step, as this will delete them.
 - Run **Cash and bank management > Setup > Advanced bank reconciliation setup > Advanced bank reconciliation data upgrade**

 # Bank reconciliation worksheet